Do We Have a Problem?

-"Do We Have a Problem?" is a song by rappers Nicki Minaj and Lil Baby.
+"Do We Have a Problem?" is a song by American rappers Nicki Minaj and Lil Baby.
 It was released on February 4, 2022.
-The music video runs nine minutes long and is inspired by the 2010 movie Salt.
-In the United States, the song debuted and peaked at number two on the Billboard Hot 100, and topped the Hot R&B/Hip-Hop Songs chart.
-Internationally, it reached number three in South Africa, and 14 in Canada.
+The music video is inspired by the 2010 movie Salt.
+In the United States, the song debuted and peaked at number 2 on the Billboard Hot 100, and topped the Hot R&B/Hip-Hop Songs chart.
+Internationally, it reached number 3 in South Africa, and 14 in Canada.
 It was included on Minaj's first greatest hits album, Queen Radio: Volume 1 (2022).

 Background

 On September 30, 2020, Minaj gave birth to a son, nicknamed "Papa Bear", and announced a break from music to focus on raising her child.
 After being featured on the remix of Bia's 2021 single, "Whole Lotta Money" and Jesy Nelson's 2021 debut single "Boyz", Minaj began teasing new music in January 2022 and released a teaser for "Do We Have a Problem?" on January 31.
 She also shared a hotline and asked fans to respond with problems they were facing in their lives, which she would respond to.

 In an interview, Minaj said that motherhood had changed her approach to writing lyrics and that she wanted to now stray from penning songs that were too overtly sexual and that she wanted to return to the mixtape-style bars she used earlier in her career.
 In an interview with Zane Lowe on Apple Music 1, Minaj said that upon hearing the track's beat for the first time she immediately knew she wanted to include Lil Baby on it because it was his "vibe" and the song was "to bring back rap records" with the "natural essence of rap".